Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 Second, it allows an organisation fine grain control over their corner of the ecosystem.

-Whether the code is being produced by an open source community or a large private corporation, security controls can be set across the namespace.
+Whether the code is being produced by an open source community or a large corporation, security controls can be set across the namespace.

-For some organisations, the lack of control of their ecosystem makes Rust much less desirable.
+For some organisations, the lack of consistent control of their ecosystem makes Rust less desirable.

 ## Outro

 Rust is a fantastic, incredibly well-designed language, with brilliant maintainers and contributors who just keep adding more amazing features!

-What else do you think Rust could learn from other languages, let me know in the comments, even if, like me, you know you're being a little disingenuous.
+What else do you think Rust could learn from other languages though?

+Let me know in the comments, even if, like me, you might be a little disingenuous with some of it.

-If you enjoyed this video, check out the companion video, 3 things other languages should steal from Rust.
+If you enjoyed this video, check out the companion video on my second channel, 3 things other languages should steal from Rust.

 See if you spot which of those makes me a massive hypocrite!